pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

       ![Delete data example](../images/delete-data.png)
       * A’ and C' are altered versions of files A and C.

-      - We are going to create a new commit in which we will surgically remove file C:
+      - We create a new commit in which we surgically remove file C:

         ``` shell
           pachctl start commit repo@master
           pachctl delete file repo@master:path/to/C
           pachctl finish commit repo@master
         ```
-        At this point, `pachctl list file repo@master` returns the files A’, B, E, F. You have removed file C. However, it still exists in your commit history.
+        At this point, `pachctl list file repo@master` returns the files A’, B, E, F. We removed file C. However, it still exists in the commit history.

-      - To remove C from your commit history, we will squash the commits in which C appears, all the way down to our last commit.
+      - To remove C from the commit history, we squash the commits in which C appears, all the way down to the last commit.
         ```
           pachctl squash commitID2
           pachctl squash commitID3